Sexual intercourse: Duration and genital complications

 Approximately 40% of males reportedly have some form of erectile dysfunction (ED) or impotence, at least occasionally.
 Premature ejaculation has been reported to be more common than erectile dysfunction, although some estimates suggest otherwise.
 Due to various meanings of the disorder, estimates for the prevalence of premature ejaculation vary significantly more than for erectile dysfunction.
 For example, the Mayo Clinic states, "Estimates vary, but as many as 1 out of 3 men may be affected by [premature ejaculation] at some time."
 Further, "Masters and Johnson speculated that premature ejaculation is the most common sexual dysfunction, even though more men seek therapy for erectile difficulties" and that this is because "although an estimated 15 percent to 20 percent of men experience difficulty controlling rapid ejaculation, most do not consider it a problem requiring help, and many women have difficulty expressing their sexual needs".
 The American Urological Association (AUA) estimates that premature ejaculation could affect 21 percent of men in the United States.

 For those whose impotence is caused by medical conditions, prescription drugs such as Viagra, Cialis, and Levitra are available.
 However, doctors caution against the unnecessary use of these drugs because they are accompanied by serious risks such as increased chance of heart attack.
 The selective serotonin reuptake inhibitor (SSRI) and antidepressant drug dapoxetine has been used to treat premature ejaculation.
-In clinical trials, those with PE who took dapoxetine experienced sexual intercourse three to four times longer before orgasm than without the drug.
 Another ejaculation-related disorder is delayed ejaculation, which can be caused as an unwanted side effect of antidepressant medications such as fluvoxamine; however, all SSRIs have ejaculation-delaying effects, and fluvoxamine has the least ejaculation-delaying effects.